-- CELL PHONES: In order to preserve the camp environment as one that is largely free of technology, the following guidelines are in place regarding cell phones: - o Staff members should only use their cell phones during the camp day in case of emergency. - Staff members are not allowed to share their cell phones with campers, including siblings, during the camp day. - Campers are not allowed to have devices that have a screen, or that can connect to the internet during the camp day (exception is on the bus to/from camp). - COMPUTERS: Camp Ramah has a number of computers that provide e-mail and browsing access in the Office.
-These computers are intended for business purposes.
+- CELL PHONES: In order to preserve the camp environment as one that is largely free of technology, the following guidelines are in place regarding cell phones: - Staff members should only use their cell phones during the camp day in case of emergency. - Staff members are not allowed to share their cell phones with campers, including siblings, during the camp day. - Campers are not allowed to have devices that have a screen, or that can connect to the internet during the camp day (exception is on the bus to/from camp).